 Neighborhood Garden Club

 Our club is extremely interested in encouraging future generations to garden and care for this planet.
-We participate in and promote many of the programs that the National Garden Club, the US Forest Service and the National Wildlife Federation have developed, including the Smokey Bear and Woodsy Owl Poster contest (this last year, three of the posters submitted made it to the national competition in Washington, DC), the development of urban pollinator gardens, the Frightened Frog Project, and Penny Pines, just to name a few.
-For more information on our club please contact Connie MacKay at (801) 274-2606.
+We participate in and promote many of the programs that the National Garden Club, the US Forest Service and the National Wildlife Federation have developed, including the Smokey Bear and Woodsy Owl Poster contest (many of our Utah posters have been finalists or winners in the national competition in Washington, DC--contact Connie MacKay at (801) 274-2606 for more information), the development of urban pollinator gardens, the Frightened Frog Project, and Plant-A-Tree, just to name a few.
+For more information on our club please contact Rosalie Mirabelli (801) 631-8829 or email neighborhoodgardenclub@gmail.com.